 #1 – Windows

 Many RVers use Reflectix in the windows to keep the heat out in the summer.
 However, you can use it to keep the heat in during the winter.
-Once the sun begins to go down and your windows begins to cool, put your Reflectix up to keep the heat inside your living area.
+Once the sun begins to go down and your windows begin to cool, put your Reflectix up to keep the heat inside your living area.

 Likewise, just as your day/night shades can keep heat out, you can put your day/night shades down to keep the heat in.
 Place Reflectix underneath the day/night shades for added insulation.
-Additionally, you can add a layer of insulating curtains to keep you both warm in the winter, and cool in the summer.
+Additionally, you can add a layer of insulating curtains to keep you both warm in the winter and cool in the summer.

 #2 – Insulation

-Adding insulation to key areas inside your RV, is an economical and effective way to trap heat in.
+Adding insulation to key areas inside your RV is an economical and effective way to trap heat in.